NathanClassen/nathanclassen.github.io/content/posts/hugo/journey-with-Hugo.md

 Every visit to my page spawned new ideas for what I eventually wanted it to be.
 It was to look much more clean and simple.
 No slight gradient backgrounds.
 Away with the screen-shots of past projects.
 I also wanted to add something like a small blog to collect ideas, share whatever I was learning, etc.

-Slowly the plan came together, awaiting execution and I am glad to write that the time has finally come, and I have decided to build a new site with Hugo.
+Slowly the plan came together, awaiting execution, and I am glad to write that the time has finally come, and I have decided to build a new site with Hugo.

 ### decision time